quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 ### **6. Plan the component structure and variants configuration**

 **Task**:
+- Make sure you have the API response from step 5
-- From the API response of step 5, look through the detailed layer structure and styling values of all the variants to analyze the component structure.
+- From the API response, look through the detailed layer structure and styling values of all the variants to analyze the component structure.
 - Then, from your careful analysis, document in the README file:
   - How you would structure this component folder.
 The component folder structure should display as a tree for readability.
   - How you would define this component in JSX file at a high level